nexiality/documentation/userguide/InstallingNexial.md

 ### Setting up Your First Project
 1. Create Project Structure
-   1.  open console and point to `bin` directory under the Nexial installation directory.
+   1. Open console and point to `bin` directory under the Nexial installation directory.
        ![nexial_bin](image/InstallingNexial_07.png)
-   1.  invoke the project creator script - `nexial-project.cmd MyFirstProject`
+   1. Invoke the project creator script - `nexial-project.cmd MyFirstProject`
        ![nexial-project](image/InstallingNexial_08.png)
    1. If everything works, then you should see the message "`creating project home at ...`" and "`DONE"`
    1. You should see the following directory create, along with various files in it:
        ![script_dir](image/InstallingNexial_09.png)
    1. To gain better understanding of the project structure, check out [Understanding Nexial project structure](UnderstandingProjectStructure)
-   1.  to gain better understanding of the Nexial automation script format and usage, check out [Understanding Nexial Excel templates](UnderstandingExcelTemplates)
+   1. To gain better understanding of the Nexial automation script format and usage, check out [Understanding Nexial Excel templates](UnderstandingExcelTemplates)
    1.  _Now it's time to run some automation_!